North Captiva Island Ferry Guide: Schedules, Costs & Tips

 Can I bring bikes or other large items?

 Bicycles, coolers, beach equipment, and luggage are generally accepted, often at no extra charge for standard allowances.
-Golf carts require advance reservations and incur additional fees of $50-75 each way.
 Kayaks and paddleboards need special arrangements made 48 hours in advance.
 Items must not block aisles or emergency exits.
 Maximum weight per passenger, including belongings, is 300 pounds.
 Confirm policies with the operator prior to arrival.

 Who should I contact for help or emergencies?